APRIL (protein)

 A proliferation-inducing ligand (APRIL), also known as tumor necrosis factor ligand superfamily member 13 (TNFSF13), is a protein of the TNF superfamily recognized by the cell surface receptor TACI.
+It is encoded by the TNFSF13 gene.

 Nomenclature

 In the cluster of differentiation terminology, APRIL is designated CD256.

 Function

 The protein encoded by this gene is a member of the tumor necrosis factor ligand (TNF) ligand family.
 This protein is a ligand for TNFRSF17/BCMA, a member of the TNF receptor family.
 This protein and its receptor are both found to be important for B cell development.
 In vivo experiments suggest an important role for APRIL in the long-term survival of plasma cells in the bone marrow.
 Mice deficient in APRIL have normal immune system development.
 However, APRIL-deficient mice have also been reported to possess a reduced ability to support plasma cell survival.
 In vitro experiments suggested that this protein may be able to induce apoptosis through its interaction with other TNF receptor family proteins such as TNFRSF6/FAS and TNFRSF14/HVEM.
 Three alternatively spliced transcript variants of this gene encoding distinct isoforms have been reported.